Lemonade (album): Background

-When asked what she wanted to accomplish with the next phase of her career in an interview with Elle, published on April 4, 2016, Beyoncé said: "I hope I can create art that helps people heal.
+In an interview with Elle, published on April 4, 2016, Beyoncé was asked what she wanted to accomplish with the next phase of her career.
+She shared her desire to produce work that promoted healing and transformation, saying:"I hope I can create art that helps people heal.
 Art that makes people feel proud of their struggle.
-Everyone experiences pain, but sometimes you need to be uncomfortable to transform."
+Everyone experiences pain, but sometimes you need to be uncomfortable to transform.
+Pain is not pretty, but I wasn't able to hold my daughter in my arms until I experienced the pain of childbirth!"